OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 ### Update the HTML file

 Be clear about the area of the UI that will be part of the first-run experience.
-In this tutorial, you'll create a div with `id` named "first-run-experience" that represents what users see only the first time they run your add-in.
+In this tutorial, you'll create a `<div>` element with the `id` named "first-run-experience" that represents what users see only the first time they run your add-in.

 1. Open the **taskpane.html**.
 Replace the `<main>` element with the following markup, then save the file.
 Some notes about this markup:

-    - The "first-run-experience" div is inserted in the `<main>` element.
+    - The "first-run-experience" `<div>` is inserted in the `<main>` element.
 It surrounds the list of Office Add-ins features.
-By default, this div isn't displayed.
+By default, this `<div>` isn't displayed.
     - The first `<p>` element provides the user with instructions for using the add-in.

     ```html